Dream-Part-II/ankr-research/harbor-images-registry/README.md

 # Using Harbor to setup private Images registry On AWS

 ## Installing the AWS CLI
-The primary distribution method for the AWS CLI on Linux, Windows, and macOS is pip.
+The primary distribution method for the AWS CLI on Linux, Windows, and macOS is `pip`.
 But Pip is not installed by default on Ubuntu 18.04.<br/>
 **1. Install Pip for Python 3** <br/>
     01).
 Start by updating the package lsit:<br/>
     ```$ sudo apt update```